 Don’t carry large size or too many toiletries.
 Simply take whatever will fit in the plastic bag that you get at the airport (before hand baggage scanning).
 Almost every product and brand that you use in your country will be available in Thailand.
 It might even be cheaper.
 Packing the below items (in addition to whatever fits in the small bag) should suffice.

 1 – Sunscreen: While you can find sunscreen in any departmental store, it should be part of your Thailand toiletry list.
 Carry sunscreen with the highest SPF (sun protect factor) for the best UVB protection.

-2 – Hand Sanitizer: Adding hand sanitizer to your Thailand packing list is a good idea, especially if you plan to eat street food.
+2 – Hand Sanitizer: Adding hand sanitizer to your Thailand packing list is a good idea.
+Remember to use it before you eat street food or fruits.

 4 – Earplugs: Thailand can be noisy.
 If you are living near a party area, you can expect to hear music throughout the night.
 Carrying earplugs can be a good idea.

 5 – Thai Phrase book: While it’s great to learn a few Thailand greetings and words before you visit Thailand, you can take it a step further by carrying a pocket dictionary.